 With Bank Impersonation Scams on the rise, we encourage our members and community to be cautious of unsolicited calls requesting you to transfer funds for safekeeping.

-Scammers impersonate financial institutions and AUSTRAC, informing victims that their bank accounts have been compromised or are being used for money laundering.
+Scammers impersonate financial institutions, Visa/Mastercard, and law enforcement including AUSTRAC, informing victims that their bank accounts have been compromised or are being used for money laundering.

-Organisations like AUSTRAC will never contact you directly.
+IMPORTANT: Organisations like Visa/Mastercard or AUSTRAC will never contact you directly.

-If you receive a call from someone claiming to be from your financial institution or AUSTRAC and you don't believe the call is genuine, please end the call and contact the organisation on their advertised number, even if the scammers ask you to check the number displayed on your phone.
+If you receive a call from someone claiming to be from your financial institution, Visa/Mastercard or AUSTRAC and you doubt the call is genuine, please end the call immediately and contact the organisation on their advertised number.
+Scammers may attempt to give you false trust in them by asking you to check the number displayed on your phone.
 This is also known as NUMBER SPOOFING.

 Never share your banking information with anyone or transfer funds at the request of an unknown third party.

-What do I do if I see unauthorised transaction on my account?
+What do I do if I see an unauthorised transaction on my account?

 For card related transactions, including unauthorised charges, call 1300 747 747 and select Option 3, then Option 1.